International Baccalaureate Grades 11-12

 Reporting Student Progress

-Teachers record formative and summative assessments scores in their Schoology gradebook.
-Teachers record letter grades in Infinite Campus at the end of the marking periods.
-Conferences are held regularly throughout the school year to give parents/guardians opportunities to discuss their student’s progress in the Diploma-level courses.
+In the PYP teachers use formative and summative assessments to reflect the student grade.
+Teachers record final grades using the S+ (exceeds standard) S (meets standard) S- (Performance approaching, but not meeting) and N (show limited progress to meeting benchmark) in Infinite Campus.
+Teachers record formative and summative assessments scores, using the 1 - 8 rubrics, in the Schoology gradebook.
+Using the grade conversion chart, teachers record letter grades in Infinite Campus at the end of the marking periods.
+Conferences are held regularly throughout the school year to give parents/guardians opportunities to discuss their student’s progress in the MYP.

-When teachers teach the same course, they meet regularly as a Professional Learning Community to standardize their scores on summative assessments.
+When teachers teach the same course, they meet regularly as a Professional Learning Community to standardize MYP scores on summative assessments.
 The process of standardization is ongoing in the programme.
+In addition to the six subject groups, Personal Project supervisors standardize their project marks, typically in late February or early March each year.

 Policy Review Process